 This phenomenon casts doubt upon the materialistic

 theory that NDEs are caused by hallucinations

 of a dying brain.
+In his book,

 Glimpses of Eternity:

-An Investigation Into Shared Death Experiences, Dr.
+An Investigation Into Shared Death Experiences,

-Moody shares the eyewitness accounts
+Dr. Moody shares the eyewitness accounts

 of those who have shared the experiences